-The rear of each pedal has a small lever which can set the angle and firmness of the action according to the weight of the user: 0 is the lowest cushion setting (flat); 1 for under 150 lbs.
-(68 kg); 2 for 150-225 lbs.
-(68-102 kg); 3 for over 225 lbs.
-(102 kg).
+The rear of each pedal has a small lever that can set the angle and firmness of the action according to the weight of the user: 0 is the lowest cushion setting (flat); 1 for under 150 lbs (68 kg); 2 for 150-225 lbs (68-102 kg); 3 for over 225 lbs (102 kg).
 Therefore, just by adjusting the pedals, you can put more focus on different muscle groups.

 Pedaling in reverse is possible.
 Thus, you can put a lot of diversity into your workouts.
 And when driving in reverse, the console will continue to keep track of your workout metrics.

 Last but not least, the machine’s mobile arms come with versatile, ergonomic grips.
 These grips integrate controls for resistance and incline adjustment.
 The incline controls are in the right grip, while the resistance ones are in the left grip.

 Conversely, the fixed handlebar features stainless steel pulse sensors.
 However, the console can also track your pulse via a wireless chest strap.